jmcnamara/rust_xlsxwriter/examples/Readme.md

   function which generally returns one value turned into a dynamic array function which returns a range of values.

-* doc_worksheet_write_dynamic_array_formula_only.rs - Demonstrates a static
+* doc_worksheet_write_dynamic_array_formula_with_format.rs - Demonstrates a
-  function which generally returns one value turned into a dynamic array function which returns a range of values.
+  static function which generally returns one value turned into a dynamic array function which returns a range of values.

 * doc_worksheet_write_formula.rs - Demonstrates writing formulas with
   formatting to a worksheet.

-* doc_worksheet_write_formula_only.rs - Demonstrates writing formulas with
+* doc_worksheet_write_formula_with_format.rs - Demonstrates writing
-  formatting to a worksheet.
+  formulas with formatting to a worksheet.

-* doc_worksheet_write_number.rs - Demonstrates setting different formatting
-  for numbers in an Excel worksheet.

-* doc_worksheet_write_number_only.rs - Demonstrates writing unformatted
+* doc_worksheet_write_number.rs - Demonstrates writing unformatted numbers
-  numbers to an Excel worksheet.
+  to an Excel worksheet.
 Any numeric type that will convert [`Into`] f64 can be transferred to Excel.

+* doc_worksheet_write_number_with_format.rs - Demonstrates setting
+  different formatting for numbers in an Excel worksheet.

 * doc_worksheet_write_rich_string.rs - Demonstrates writing a "rich" string
-  with multiple formats, and an additional cell format.
+  with multiple formats.

-* doc_worksheet_write_rich_string_only.rs - Demonstrates writing a "rich"
+* doc_worksheet_write_rich_string_with_format.rs - Demonstrates writing a
-  string with multiple formats.
+  "rich" string with multiple formats, and an additional cell format.

-* doc_worksheet_write_string.rs - Demonstrates setting different formatting
-  for numbers in an Excel worksheet.

-* doc_worksheet_write_string_only.rs - Demonstrates writing some UTF-8
+* doc_worksheet_write_string.rs - Demonstrates writing some UTF-8 strings
-  strings to a worksheet.
+  to a worksheet.
 The UTF-8 encoding is the only encoding supported by the Excel file format.

+* doc_worksheet_write_string_with_format.rs - Demonstrates setting
+  different formatting for numbers in an Excel worksheet.

 * doc_worksheet_write_time.rs - Demonstrates writing formatted times in an
   Excel worksheet.